pdudis/tm-match-calculator/README.md

 ## Like what you see?

-If you find the **i6z Toolkit** interesting then why not buy me a coffee?
+If you find the **TM Match Calculator** interesting then why not buy me a coffee?

 [![BuyMeACoffee](https://user-images.githubusercontent.com/4114200/63639089-672f6a00-c698-11e9-9fac-3b6fcac47901.png)](https://www.buymeacoffee.com/ADYsLjqfi)